pmillspaugh/100-days-of-code/r1-log.md

 ### R1D9

 Figuring out how to use React DnD in Scrabble app for drag and drop.
-Started FCC D3 Choropleth Map.
+Started FCC D3 Choropleth Map

+### R1D10

+Completed FCC D3 Choropleth Map with added search bar and zoom features

 <!-- TODO -->